plantoncloud/gcp-artifact-registry-docker-login-action/README.md

 - `planton_cloud_artifact_store_id`: This is the ID of the Artifact Store on Planton Cloud.
 It is a required input.
 - `docker_repo_hostname`: This is the hostname of the Docker repository.
 It is a required input.
-- `container_image_name`: This is the name of the Docker image to be built and pushed.
+- `container_image_repo`: This is the repo of the Docker image to be built and pushed.
 It is a required input.
 - `container_image_tag`: This is the tag of the Docker image to be built and pushed.
 It is a required input.

 ## How it works